marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript.md

 ## Get the tests to run

-Nowadays the first thing I do is always to run `npm run` to see the commands avaible to me (you know [npm scripting right?](https://www.pluralsight.com/courses/npm-build-tool-introduction) Saved my life!)
+Nowadays the first thing I do is always to run `npm run` to see the commands available to me (you know [npm scripting right?](https://www.pluralsight.com/courses/npm-build-tool-introduction) Saved my life!)
 When we can see that I've actually set up commands for testing and starting.
 Good on me!

 Also good on me, is that I have written test.
-They are written as integrationtests using an excellent framework called [supertest](https://github.com/visionmedia/supertest).
+They are written as integration tests using an excellent framework called [supertest](https://github.com/visionmedia/supertest).
 This will serve excellent as a safety net for our refactoring.

 My first order of business, if possible, is to get them to run.
-If I can get there then I can refactor more safely, knowning that the tests will let me know if I've done something stupid.
+If I can get there then I can refactor more safely, knowing that the tests will let me know if I've done something stupid.

-`npm t` (shortcut for `npm test`, that in turn is a shortcut for `npm run test`) and … [baw-baw-baaaaw](https://sadtrombone.com/):
+`npm t` (shortcut for `npm test`, that in turn is a shortcut for `npm run test`) and … [baw-baw-baw](https://sadtrombone.com/):

 ```bash
 bad option: --harmony-generators